peytoncordero/DRI25/data-literacies.md

 ### Keywords

-Do you remember the glossary terms from this section?

 - [Descriptive Analysis](https://github.com/DHRI-Curriculum/glossary/blob/v2.0/terms/descriptive-analysis.md)
 - [Inferential Analysis](https://github.com/DHRI-Curriculum/glossary/blob/v2.0/terms/inferential-analysis.md)
 - [Qualitative Analysis](https://github.com/DHRI-Curriculum/glossary/blob/v2.0/terms/qualitative-analysis.md)

 # More Stages of Data: Visualized

 Visualizing your data helps you tell a story and construct a narrative that guides your audience in understanding your interpretation of a collected, cleaned, and analyzed dataset.
 Depending on the type of analysis you ran, different kinds of visualization can be more effective than others.
-In the table below are some examples of data visualization that can help you convey the message of your data.
+In the table below are some examples of data visualization that can help you convey the message of your data and the ethical considerations you have been evealuting throughout your project.

 ### Examples of Data Visualization
 <table>